-- Chapter 11 discusses five additional managerial actions that advance the cause of good strategy execution: (1) allocating resources to enable the strategy execution process, (2) ensuring that policies and procedures facilitate rather than impede strategy execution, (3) using process management tools and best practices to drive continuous improvement in the performance of value chain activities, (4) installing information and operating systems that help company personnel carry out their strategic roles, and (5) using rewards and incentives to encourage good strategy execution and the achievement of performance targets. - Chapter 12 completes the framework with a consideration of the roles of corporate culture and leadership in promoting good strategy execution.
+• Chapter 12 completes the 10-step framework with a consideration of the importance of creating a healthy corporate culture and exercising effective leadership in promoting good strategy execution.
 The recurring theme throughout the final three chapters is that executing strategy involves deciding on the specific actions, behaviors, and conditions needed for a smooth strategy-supportive operation and then following through to get things done and deliver results.
 The goal here is to ensure that students understand that the strategy-executing phase is a make-things-happen and make-them-happen-right kind of managerial exercise-one that is critical for achieving operating excellence and reaching the goal of strong company performance.